-Jim Duffy is in his first season as an assistant coach for the Scarlet Knights after being hired on July 28, 2017.
-An All-American first baseman during his playing days at Seton Hall, Duffy spent the last six seasons as the head coach at Manhattan.
+Jim Duffy is in his second season season as an assistant coach for the Scarlet Knights in 2019.
+An All-American first baseman during his playing days at Seton Hall, Duffy spent the previous six seasons as the head coach at Manhattan.

 "Jim is a great addition and brings a ton of experience to our staff," Litterio said upon the hire.
 "He is a high-character guy and is a tireless worker who knows what it takes to be successful.
 I know Jim saw the vision and potential of what this staff could do together in the Big Ten and nationally."

 "I'm honored and thrilled to be joining the Rutgers baseball staff, team and RU community," Duffy said.
 "I want to thank our AD Pat Hobbs and coach Litterio for making this tremendous opportunity a reality for me and my family.
 I'm excited about representing Rutgers baseball at a high level, giving the program my very best energy and effort each day, and helping the players reach their maximum potential both on and off the field."

 Duffy helped Rutgers establish an aggressive offensive identity in his first season in Piscataway.
 The Scarlet Knights collected 111 RBIs with two outs to spark a six-win improvement, including a streak of six-straight series wins, winning seven-of-eight weekends during a stretch into mid-April, and a 6-1 spring break trip in Florida.
 Both Jawuan Harris (San Diego Padres) and Nick Matera (Philadelphia Phillies) were drafted following the season.